Be aware that criminals are attempting to exploit COVID-19 worldwide through a variety of scams.

 Throughout the country, federal, state and local law enforcement are on high alert to investigate reports of individuals and businesses engaging in a wide range of fraudulent and criminal behavior, including the following examples:

-- Be cautious of unsolicited healthcare fraud schemes of testing and treatment through emails, phone calls, or in person contact.
+- Be cautious of unsolicited healthcare fraud schemes through emails, phone calls, or in person contact.
 The United States has medical professionals and scientists working hard to find a cure, approved treatment, and vaccine for COVID-19.
 Learn more about what to avoid.

 - Be on the lookout for an increase in cryptocurrency fraud schemes including but not limited to blackmail attempts, work from home scams, paying for non-existent treatments or equipment, or investment scams.
 Read more on how to report these scams.

 - Be wary of unsolicited telephone calls and e-mails from individuals claiming to be IRS and Treasury employees.
 Remember IRS’s first form of communication is by mail - not by phone.
 Learn more about fraudulent schemes related to the IRS.